Greenwood County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the DMV did not meet its burden of proof, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: If the hearing officer finds that the DMV did not meet its burden of proof, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in South Carolina

-- What You Can Drive For: A restricted license typically allows you to drive only to and from work, school, medical appointments, and other essential locations.
-You will likely need to provide documentation to support your need to drive for these purposes.
+• What You Can Drive For: Typically, a restricted license allows you to drive only to and from work, school, medical appointments, and ADSAP classes.

-- IID Requirement: Depending on the circumstances of your DUI arrest and the length of your suspension, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID Requirement: Depending on the circumstances of your DUI and your BAC level, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back